EbotCho/EbotCho/README.md

 - 📫 How to reach me **gkfkgkdh@naver.com**

-- ⚡ Fun fact **I have a deeper passion for a wider range of fields than others might expect**
+- ⚡ Fun fact **I have a deeper passion for a narrower range of fields than others might expect**

 <h3 align="left">Connect with me:</h3>
 <p align="left">